3D printed bridge: The most impressive structures!

 How to print a large scale structure?

 In order to 3D print a large scale structure, you will need to use a large scale 3D printer.
 As we saw during the last edition of the trade show FormNext, printer manufacturers are unveiling a lot of new technologies and efficient 3D printers.
 More specifically, they are making more and more large-scale printers.
-3D printing appears to be efficient to print a lot of objects and projects, but now that we know how useful and efficient this technology is, it should be possible to print huge projects in just one part.
+Additive manufacturing appears to be efficient to print a lot of objects and projects, but now that we know how useful and efficient this technology is, it should be possible to print huge projects in just one part.

 For this kind of projects, new technologies have to be developed.
 To build big structures, the printers have a crane and automated arms.
-These 3D printers can print any big project on spot!
-These 3D printing machines look like the one that you can see on the picture below, and can sometimes be even bigger.
+These 3D machines can print any big project on spot!
+These printing machines look like the one that you can see on the picture below, and can sometimes be even bigger.

 Metal 3D printing, concrete 3D printing, and large scale printers, all possibilities to create urban architecture are already being developed.
 Civil engineering is being helped by amazing new processes.
-Now, we will see how it is possible to 3D print a bridge.
+Now, we will see how it is possible to print a bridge.

 3D printing a bridge: how does it work?